Do I Have to Do a Self Assessment Tax Return?

-Of the many questions you’ll have when you first start to consider going self-employed, one unlikely to top your list is, “do I need to complete a Self Assessment Tax Return?”
+Of the many questions you’ll have when you first start to consider going self-employed, one unlikely to top your list is, “do I have to do a Self Assessment Tax Return?”
 It’s probably one of the most important ones, though.

 Amongst all of the legal documentation that your business needs to operate successfully and within the law, a self assessment is one of the most important.
 This significant tax document is one that you’ll be dealing with when you’re self-employed, and if you’re not careful, it could be the one that causes you the most headaches.
 So let’s take a look at exactly what it is, whether you’ll need to file one, and why it’s important to stay on top of it.